 May I introduce….
 Mrs David Niven

-In addition to being dropped into the shallow world of the Hollywood social scene, there were also the twin matters of Hjördis losing her identity and importance, which would rankle for the rest of her life.
+In addition to being dropped into the shallow world of the Hollywood social scene, there was also the matter of Hjördis losing her identity, which would rankle for the rest of her life.
 As she explained to Sheridan Morley:

 “When we got to Hollywood, I found I just didn’t understand the mentality.
 At parties I was always introduced as ‘Mrs David Niven’, whereas in Sweden I had always been known by my own name.”

 During her first marriage there had actually been some debate in Sweden on how to name-check Hjördis and her equally well-known husband.
 One exasperated journalist in 1947 threw his hands up: “Hjördis Genberg with her husband, or Mr. Tersmeden with his wife, whichever you prefer…”.

 Once Hjördis had met David’s Hollywood friends, he promised to visit Sweden the following summer to meet her friends and relatives.
 In the end Hjördis’ grand return didn’t happen until 1950.
-By that time any fall-out from the Cassini fiasco was long-since replaced by interest in her marriage to David Niven.
+By that time any fall-out from her Igor Cassini fiasco was long-since replaced by interest in her marriage to a film-star.

 “It’s so wonderful to see David Niven so happy again,” Louella Parsons wrote on 2nd February.
 “The new Mrs Niven is tall, fair, and so beautiful, but David says he wants a normal home life and that his wife is not interested in making pictures.”

 “As David’s wife I was an object of attention,” Hjördis later said of her early days in Hollywood.

 The initial press attention centred on whether Hjördis was planning a movie career.
 Before running up the steps of Kensington Registry Office in January, she was reported as being on the verge of signing a movie contract with David O. Selznick.
-In Hollywood in late February, she turned the offer down.
+In late February she finally turned the offer down.
 However, that wasn’t the end of it, it was just the beginning.